nixworks/public/news/2005/03/7/index.md

 ##### Deutsche Borse
 ### [ German financial company Deutsche Borse withdraws its takeover of the London Stock Exchange ](/news/2005/03/7/german-financial-company-deutsche-baprse-withdraws-its-takeover-of-the-london-stock-exchange.md)
-_Context: Deutsche Borse, London Stock Exchange_
+_Context: London Stock Exchange, Deutsche Borse_

 ##### Malaysia
 ### [ Malaysia and Indonesia agree to talks about the border dispute in Borneo over oil resources.
 Indonesia has deployed military units to the area ](/news/2005/03/7/malaysia-and-indonesia-agree-to-talks-about-the-border-dispute-in-borneo-over-oil-resources-indonesia-has-deployed-military-units-to-the-a.md)
-_Context: Malaysia, oil, Borneo, Indonesia_
+_Context: Malaysia, Borneo, Indonesia, oil_

 ##### European Union
 ### [ Representatives of European Union meet with those of Turkey, a prospective new member.
 They also criticize Turkish police for violent handling of a demonstration that marked the International Women's Day in Istanbul.
 Turkish officials promise to investigate the case ](/news/2005/03/7/representatives-of-european-union-meet-with-those-of-turkey-a-prospective-new-member-they-also-criticize-turkish-police-for-violent-handl.md)
-_Context: European Union, Turkey, Istanbul, International Women's Day, demonstration_
+_Context: European Union, Istanbul, Turkey, demonstration, International Women's Day_

 ##### Momcilo Perisic
 ### [ Momcilo Perisic, former Yugoslavian army general, hands himself in to the United Nations war crimes tribunal in The Hague.
 He is charged with complicity of Serbian separatist war crimes in Bosnia and Croatia during the Yugoslav Wars. ](/news/2005/03/7/momailo-peria-ia-former-yugoslavian-army-general-hands-himself-in-to-the-united-nations-war-crimes-tribunal-in-the-hague-he-is-charged.md)
-_Context: separatist, Momcilo Perisic, Yugoslav Wars, Croatia, Serbia, United Nations, Bosnia and Herzegovina, Yugoslavia, war crime, The Hague_
+_Context: Serbia, United Nations, Bosnia and Herzegovina, separatist, Croatia, Yugoslavia, The Hague, Yugoslav Wars, war crime, Momcilo Perisic_

 ##### Dominican Republic
 ### [ A prison fire in the Dominican Republic claims 134 lives and injured 25.
 Fire started during a clash of prison gangs ](/news/2005/03/7/a-prison-fire-in-the-dominican-republic-claims-134-lives-and-injured-25-fire-started-during-a-clash-of-prison-gangs.md)